-Inforcement Biolectical occurrence (pains), uncompany to explose our animation of a state of the determined by reference to the market yields on government bonds denominated in Indian Rupees.
-If the occurrence more opinansses is below this rate, it will create a plan deficit.
+The present value of the defined benefit plan liability is calculated using a discount rate determined by reference to the market yields on government bonds denominated in Indian Rupees.
+If the actual return on plan asset is below this rate, it will create a plan deficit.